z33pX/mpl_finance_ext/README.md

 * Plot other stuff -- `plot()`

 For every function signal evaluation is possible.
-That means when you have buy and sell signals provided by an algotrading algorithm for example you can plot them in the graph to get a visal picture.
+That means when you have buy and sell signals provided by an algotrading algorithm for example you can plot them in the graph to get a visal picture (same for candlestick patterns).
-The yield of buy and sell will be calculated and is explained in the graph as well.
+The yield of buy and sell will be calculated and is shown in the graph as well.
 All this will be shown in a few examples below.
 All following code is provided in `examples.py`.

 First we load the data and calculate some example indicators: